papersblindreview/PI_CRNN_RBC_2025/README.md

 3) `pi_crnn_model.py` contains code to run the physics-informed spatiotemporal model, conditional on the trained CAE
 4) `uq.py` contains code to reproduce predictions intervals using conformal method

 The `code` folder also contains a reproducible version able to run on a desktop machine.
-The files are the same as (1-4) and are in the `for_desktop` directory inside of `code`.
+The files are similar and are in the `for_desktop` directory inside of `code`.

 The DNS data for Rayleigh-Benard Convection used in this work is in the data folder, along with files containing the coordinates and physical constants.
 These can be reproduced from [this](https://git.uwaterloo.ca/SPINS/SPINS_main) public repository.